Informal Complaints Against Judges or Judicial Employees

 Complaints are limited to conduct occurring in connection with judicial proceedings or in the judicial employment environment.

 Complaints which will be considered include those involving temperament; bias related to race, sex, religion, national origin, disability, age, sexual orientation, or socio-economic status; or other inappropriate behavior.
-(Complaints that a judge committed legal error are not included.)
+(Complaints that a judge committed legal error or complaints against a judge in a pending case are not eligible for consideration.)

 How to make an informal complaint.